 - Can I effort it?

 With these questions Jessica clearly made an argument for including experts from humanities, ethics, etc. into building algorithms.
-Finally, she brought the topic to a higher level when she stated that concepts like algorithmic fairness are in the end no more than „technical fixes of societal problems.“ Therefore, she invited everyone to ask themselves which kind of norms we are creating by using AI – which ultimately applies to everything we do and express.
+Finally, she brought the topic to a higher level.
+She stated that concepts like algorithmic fairness are in the end no more than „technical fixes of societal problems.“ Therefore, she invited everyone to ask themselves which kind of norms we are creating by using AI – which ultimately applies to everything we do and express.
 A very valuable and much-needed input that set the tone for a deep dive into tech-focused Act II.

 Last but not least Eunji´ s highlight: